dhatim/jtestdoc/README.md

 </dependency>
 ```

-Now add this to your ant build task.
-Note that this will open all subfolders.
+Now add the following to your ant build task.
+Note that this process all subfolders.

 ```xml
 <target name="main">